Here’s an attention-getting fact: If 50% of your family has heart disease before age 50, you are at a 50% higher risk of having heart disease.

 - Do any family members have peripheral arterial disease, aneurysms or blocked carotid arteries?

-Keep in mind that you may need to ask the questions a few different ways to make sure the person you are asking understands the information you are looking for and that you understand their response.
+Keep in mind that you may need to ask the questions a few different ways to make sure the person you are asking understands the information you are looking for and that you understand their responses.

-Another way to learn more about your risk for heart disease is to get a Heart Scan – a CT of the heart.
+Another way to learn more about your risk for heart disease is to get a Heart Scan – a CT (computerized tomography) of the heart.
 This simple, non-invasive screening tool takes just 15 minutes to complete.
 It can detect early build-up of calcium in the coronary arteries, which is the most common cause of heart disease.
 Edward-Elmhurst Health offers two Heart Scan options:

 - $75 Heart CT Scan Package – Comes with a Heart Scan along with cholesterol, glucose and BMI screenings and a blood pressure check – all in one appointment.
 After your screening, a cardiac nurse will provide a personal, one-on-one consultation to review your risk factors, discuss your preliminary results and answer your questions.

 - $49 Heart CT Scan-only – This option only includes a Heart Scan.
-Your results will be sent to your primary care provider for follow up and next steps, if appropriate.
+Your results will be sent to your primary care provider for follow-up and next steps, if appropriate.

 Both options are available at several convenient locations and appointments can be made online.

 The most important thing for beating heart disease is awareness and being proactive, rather than reactive.
-When we can catch heart disease during its earliest stages, we have more options for managing and treating the condition – and potentially stopping its progression.
+When we catch heart disease during its earliest stages, we have more options for managing and treating the condition – and potentially stopping its progression.

 To learn more about heart and vascular care and treatment at Edward-Elmhurst Health, visit us online or 630-527-6363 call.